18F/dol-whd-14c/DeliveryProcess.md

 #### Ready to Start
-### Selected and commited to by the team for the current sprint, are in a "shovel-worthy" state, and await only team capacity to do the work
+### Selected and committed to by the team for the current sprint, are in a "shovel-worthy" state, and await only team capacity to do the work

 Exit criteria:
 - Has a value statement oriented towards end users with clear, testable/demoable Acceptance Criteria that can be checked off so we know precisely when the work is done.
 (Try wording them as [Gherkin](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioural_specifications), and use [GFM checklists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) for them)
-- Discussed by the team with implmentation discussed/sketched as they see appropriate
+- Discussed by the team with implementation discussed/sketched as they see appropriate
 - Benefit is easily deliverable within in a few days of concentrated work (if not, split it into smaller stories!)
 - No information or assistance is needed from outside the team to start work and likely finish it
 - There is capacity available to work on the story (e.g., this column is a buffer of shovel-ready work)